Health Care Guide Information

 What is the treatment for Thymoma?

-Chemotherapy: cytotoxic drugs called chemotherapy are given to kill the cancer cells and shrink the tumor before surgery.
-These medications can be in injection form, or oral tablets, which enter into the bloodstream and reach the cancer cells to kill them.
+Chemotherapy: Cytotoxic drugs called chemotherapy are given to kill the cancer cells and shrink the tumor before surgery.
+These medications can be in injection form or oral tablets, which enter the bloodstream and reach the cancer cells to kill them.

-Radiation therapy: Radiation therapy is given to target the tumor and shrink before surgery.
+Radiation therapy: Radiation therapy is given to target the tumor and shrink it before surgery, as well as treat the cancer.

-Surgery: After the tumor is shrinking, the oncological surgeon removes the tumor as much as, it can be removed, called a thymectomy.
-Moreover, after surgery radiation or chemotherapy is administered to kill the remaining cancer cells.
+Surgery: After the tumor has shrunk, the oncological surgeon removes as much of the tumor as possible, called a thymectomy.
+Moreover, after surgery, radiation, or chemotherapy is administered to kill the remaining cancer cells.

-Palliative therapy: If the disease is spread to major organs like the lungs, liver, abdomen, and other parts, then only supportive treatment is given to settle the symptoms and provide comfort to the patient.
+Palliative therapy: If the disease spreads to major organs like the lungs, liver, abdomen, and other parts, then only supportive treatment is given to settle the symptoms and provide comfort to the patient.

 What is The Survival Rate of a Patient With Thymoma?

-The life expectancy of a patient after diagnosis of thymoma depends upon the stage of the disease.
-If cancer is localized to the thymoma and does not spread to other organs, the patient may live many years of life.
+ย The life expectancy of a patient after diagnosis of thymoma depends upon the stage of the disease.
+If cancer is localized to the thymoma and does not spread to other organs, the patient may live for many years.
 If cancer spreads to other parts at the time of diagnosis, this may complicate the patient’s condition.

 Conclusion: